Kruptein/PlanarAlly/CONTRIBUTING.md

 ## Client

 The client is written in typescript, editing the javascript file directly is strongly discouraged and any pull request that only changes the js file will also be declined.

-To get the client side up and running you'll need to install the dependencies with
+Ensure you have the correct version of NPM installed (typically latest LTS).
+You can verify that by checking in the github actions [pull_request.yaml](.github/workflows/pull_request.yaml#65) To get the client side up and running you'll need to install the dependencies with

 `npm i`